AimanSebenar/chat-with-pdf/README.md

 # Chat With PDF using Ollama and LangChain
 This is a simple LLM project I made which allows users to upload their PDF file and interact/query its contents using a local LLM through Ollama.
-The model uses Retrieval Augemented Generation (RAG) to provide relevant answers based on the PDF file's content.
+The model uses Retrieval Augmented Generation (RAG) to provide relevant answers based on the PDF file's content.

 ## Key Features
 - Upload a PDF document file.